Police: St. Rose man kidnaps Tennessee teen, admits having sex with her and leaving her in tent

 The child was found alone in a tent in a secluded wooded area of Tangipahoa Parish, according to Jennings Police Chief Danny Semmes.
 His Jefferson Davis Parish-based agency became involved when it received a call on Christmas Eve about Alexander Materne, 28, possibly being in the Jennings area.

+According to the St. Charles Parish Sheriff's Office, Materne met the 14-year-old while playing an online game, and Materne picked her up from Tennessee on Dec.
+23 and brought her to his home in St. Rose, where they allegedly engaged in sexual acts.
+The girl then allegedly disclosed her age to Materne.

-Materne was eventually found at his family residence in St. Rose in St. Charles Parish, Semmes said.
+Materne was eventually found at his family residence in Jennings, Semmes said.

 Semmes said Materne admitted picking the girl up and taking her to St. Rose for sex.
 He said he had left the girl in the tent and led police to her.
 She had been in the tent for two days and had food and water.